 - Excluded Parties List System (EPLS)

 The federal government’s goal with this overhaul was to leverage federal data and information into a single, unified system.
-This benefits both the federal agencies and the business contracting with said agencies.
+This benefits both the federal agencies and the businesses contracting with said agencies.

-Since consolidating these systems, updates continue to be made to SAM.gov on a regular basis..
+Since consolidating these systems, updates to SAM.gov continue on a regular basis.
 Just earlier this year, for instance, SAM.gov integrated with beta.SAM.gov, pushing the platform even further to become a more “user-friendly” experience.
-Now, no matter the size of the business, it is easier than ever before to register and view open federal contracts.
+Now, no matter the size of the business, it’s easier than ever before to register and view open federal contracts.

 Interested in landing government contracts, but unsure where to start?